AverlinMz/averlinmz/README.md

 -> Engage in ongoing conversations.
 _Use the chatbot to deepen your study planning and maintain motivation._

-##If at any point AverlinMz doesn’t have an answer to your question, consider exploring additional resources such as web searches or other AI chatbots to complement your learning.##
+**If at any point AverlinMz doesn’t have an answer to your question, consider consulting additional resources such as web searches, alternative AI chatbots, educational forums, or trusted study materials to further support your learning journey.**

 ---